povilaspanavas/TestGallagherCalculator/README.md

 -   both input probabilities
 -   the calculated result

+In local development, calculation logs can be viewed directly at `https://localhost:17137/structuredlogs`.
+The Aspire dashboard also shows the running resources, traces, and metrics.

 The API uses the shared `ProbabilityCalculator.ServiceDefaults` project to add OpenTelemetry logging, metrics, and tracing.
-In local development these logs are available through the normal .NET logging pipeline.
-In a deployed environment, telemetry can be exported to the provider used by the hosting platform:
+In a deployed environment, telemetry can be exported to the provider used by the hosting environment:

 -   set `APPLICATIONINSIGHTS_CONNECTION_STRING` to send telemetry to Azure Monitor Application Insights